colemanimhoff/fundamentals/graphql/README.md

 1. GraphQL is in it's early stages
 2. Apollo updates are rapid, leaving some obsolete versions neglected
 3. Competition to Apollo are limited in comparison

+## Apollo Client Alternatives (for React)

+1. Relay - created by Facebook
+2. urlql - created by Formidable Labs as a more simple alternative to Apollo
+3. graphql.js - should not be mistaken for the GraphQL reference implementation
+4. AWS Amplify GraphQL Client - for cloud-enabled applications

+## Apollo Server Alternatives (for Node)

+1. express-graphql - lower-level API to connect GraphQL to express
+2. graphql-yoga - fully-featured GraphQL Server with focus on easy setup, performance, and great developer experience